How to Freeze 2 Columns in Excel (5 Methods)

 • As expected, the gray line appears and the first two columns are frozen.

-Read More: Keyboard Shortcut to Freeze Panes in Excel (3 Shortcuts)
+Read More: How to Unfreeze Columns in Excel

 4. Apply VBA to Freeze 2 Columns in Excel

-Amazingly, you can use VBA to freeze 2 columns in excel.
+Amazingly, you can use VBA to freeze 2 columns in Excel.
 This method is very quick and effective.
 Here are the procedures.

 Steps: